Use old cereal boxes and toilet paper rolls to create a unique DIY desk organizer! This craft organizer is perfect if you’re on a budget.

 You want the toilet paper rolls in particular to stand up to constant putting things in and pulling things out – so I’d say use at least three coats of the formula you select.

-Are you ready to dive into the project?
+Are you ready to make this project at home?
 Here’s how I made my craft organizer using Mod Podge!

 Gather These Supplies